TabimaLab/lab_website/index.md

 {% include section.html %}

 {% capture text %}
-A list of our highlighted publications and research made by lab members
+A list of our highlighted publications and research made by our lab members.

 [Our list of publications &nbsp;→](research)
 {:.left}